Swaythling: 20th century to present

 During the First World War Swaythling was the location of the British Army's largest remount depot; a facility for the collection, training and care of horses and mules prior to dispatch to the Western Front.
 Originally designed in 1914 to accommodate three squadrons (1,500 horses), the depot, located on both sides of Bassett Green Road, was subsequently expanded to provide stabling for ten squadrons (5,000 horses).

+In 1924 the Hampton Park Hotel pub opened in the area.
+It was later renamed to The Tanners.
 With the construction of the "Flower Roads" council estate, St. Alban's church was erected in 1933.
 St Alban's remained a separate parish until 1992, when the parish of Swaythling came into being, incorporating the former parishes of St. Alban's, Southampton and South Stoneham, with both St. Alban's and St. Mary's church buildings being used for worship.

 In 1931 Connaught Hall was built, to accompany South Stoneham House as a hall of residence for the university.
-The university acquired South Stoneham House in 1921 and subsequently in 1964 added a 17-storey residential tower block that now dominates the Wessex Lane area.
+The university acquired South Stoneham House in 1921 and subsequently in 1964 added a 17-storey residential tower block that dominated the Wessex Lane area until its demolition in 2022.

 Much of the Swaythling landscape and its architecture was captured in the 1950s and 1960s by local artist Eric Meadus.

+In 1990 Whitbread brewery closed The Tanners pub.
+It was then purchased by Devonshire Breweries who re-opened it in 1991 under the name The Old Black Cat until 1996 when it closed before being sold to McDonald's.

 The University of Southampton's City Gateway hall of residence, opened in 2015, was included in the runners-up list of the Carbuncle Cup, a competition by Building Design magazine to identify the ugliest building in the United Kingdom completed in the previous 12 months.
 Designed by Fluid Design and Stride Treglown, the building provides accommodation for 375 students and features a 15-story elliptical tower and two adjoining six story rectangular accommodation blocks at the fork of two major roads.

 Geography

-Swaythling is a northern suburban district in the city of Southampton and borders (clockwise from South) Portswood, Highfield, Bassett, Eastleigh, Mansbridge and Townhill Park.
+Swaythling is a northern suburb of the city of Southampton and borders (clockwise from South) Portswood, Highfield, Bassett Green, Eastleigh, Mansbridge and Townhill Park.
 Predominantly low-lying in terms of elevation, the ward boundary to the east is defined by Monks Brook and the Itchen River.
 The northern section of the Swaythling district is bisected in part by the M27 motorway.